rosefrancis-tech/Portfolio/README.md

 # Portfolio

 ## Summary
-This is a portfolio of Rose.
+This website is a portfolio website and it belongs to Rose.

 ## Technologies used

 This project was created with HTML and CSS.

 ## How to navigate
 The picture below shows how to navigate the portfolio website
 ![Website Navigation](/Assets/images/website-navigation.gif "Website Navigation")

 ## Contact
 Email: TBD
 Phone number: TBD